Ygsunshine007/gift/README.md

 # Oops!
 This is not a valid BAI training address.
 Confess to InfoSec and ask for refresher courses!
 ### Just kidding!
-Happy Holidays and please find your gift in the following address: Z:\Enterprise Risk Management\Miguel G\Holiday Gift 2020
+Merry Christmas to you and your family! please find your gift in the following address: Z:\Enterprise Risk Management\Miguel G\Holiday Gift 2020